Birgit Collin-Langen: Controversy

-In 2013, several members of the European Parliament's India Working Group filed a complaint after Collin-Langen – together MEPs Lena Kolarska-Bobińska and Kinga Gál – allegedly used a 50-seat bus to go shopping during an official delegation trip to Kolkata.
+In 2013, several members of the European Parliament's India Working Group filed a complaint after Collin-Langen.
+Together with MEPs Lena Kolarska-Bobińska and Kinga Gál they are alleged to have used a 50-seat bus to go shopping during an official delegation trip to Kolkata.

 On 18 June 2015 Collin-Langen resigned from a secondary employment as a member of an advisory committee for the energy company RWE after criticism from LobbyControl on the publication day of a study that had been published by Lobby Control in collaboration with Corporate Europe Observatory and Friends of the Earth Europe.
 Criticism aimed at her advocating for RWE-friendly positions in the EPCEPHFS.